RustyBee404/discord-wheel-of-names/README.md

-# Uplup Wheel Discord Bot
+# Wheel of Names Discord Bot

-Spin wheels with server members, roles, reactions, and more!
-Features animated wheel GIFs that show the spin in real-time.
+A free, open-source, **self-hosted wheel of names Discord bot** for spinning random name pickers directly in your server.
+Perfect for giveaways, raffles, random selections, and picking winners from your community.

+Looking for a **Discord wheel of names** solution?
+This self-hosted bot brings the popular wheel picker experience to Discord with animated GIF spins, custom entries, and seamless integration with [Uplup's Random Name Picker](https://uplup.com/random-name-picker).
+Host it yourself on Railway, DigitalOcean, or any VPS for full control over your data.

+## Why Use This Wheel of Names Bot for Discord?

+- **Self-Hosted & Open Source** - Full control over your bot and data, host anywhere
+- **Animated Wheel Spins** - Watch the name wheel spin in real-time with GIF animations
+- **Random Name Picker** - Fairly pick random winners from server members, roles, or custom lists
+- **Giveaway Ready** - Perfect for Discord giveaways with reaction-based entry
+- **Voice Channel Support** - Pick random members from voice channels
+- **Saved Wheels** - Create and reuse your wheel picker configurations
+- **Multiple Color Themes** - 5 beautiful color palettes to match your server

 ## Features

-- **Animated Wheel GIFs** - Watch the wheel spin in Discord
+### Spin Types
-- **Spin with Members** - Pick from all server members or filter by role
+- **Server Members** - Random name picker from all members or filtered by role
+- **Custom Entries** - Wheel of names with any entries you provide
-- **Spin by Reactions** - Pick from users who reacted to a message
+- **Reaction Picker** - Pick winners from users who reacted to a message
-- **Spin Voice Channel** - Pick from members in a voice channel
+- **Voice Channel** - Random selection from voice channel participants

-- **Custom Entries** - Spin with any entries you want
-- **Saved Wheels** - Connect to Uplup to save and reuse wheels
+### Wheel Customization
-- **Color Themes** - 5 beautiful color palettes
+- 5 color themes (Uplup, Vibrant, Pastel, Sunset, Ocean)
+- Animated wheel GIF generation
+- Winner history tracking
+- Saved wheel configurations

+---

 ## Quick Start

 ### 1. Create a Discord Application

 1. Go to [Discord Developer Portal](https://discord.com/developers/applications)
-2. Click **"New Application"** and name it (e.g., "Wheel Bot")
+2. Click **"New Application"** and name it (e.g., "Wheel of Names Bot")
 3. Go to **"Bot"** section and click **"Add Bot"**
 4. Click **"Reset Token"** and copy the **Bot Token** (keep this secret!)
 5. Enable these **Privileged Gateway Intents**: